CinaShi/GT-Thrift-Shop/README.md

 $ pod install
 ```
 ### Backend Server
 > Pre-requisites include an installation of python-2.7.13 and a list of pip packages below.
-Once pre-requisites are met, backend is able to run with a line of code 'python app.py' on local host.
+Once pre-requisites are met, backend is able to run with a line of code `python app.py` on local host.
 - Flask
 ```sh
 $ pip install flask